Hatstand, Table and Chair: Description

 Hatstand, Table and Chair are three fibreglass sculptures of women transformed into items of furniture.
-They are each dressed with wigs, and are naked apart from their corsets, gloves and leather boots.
+They are each dressed with wigs and are naked apart from their corsets, gloves and leather boots.
 Each is slightly larger than life-size.
-For Chair the woman lies curled on her back, a seat cushion on her thighs and her legs acting as a back rest.
+For Chair, the woman lies curled on her back, a seat cushion on her thighs, and her legs acting as a backrest.
 Table is a woman on all fours, with a sheet of glass supported on her back.
-For Hat Stand the woman is standing, 1.85 m tall, her hands upturned as hooks.
+For Hat Stand the woman is standing 1.85 m tall, her hands upturned as hooks.

-Each fibreglass figure was produced from drawings by Jones.
+Each fiberglass figure was produced from drawings by Jones.
 He oversaw a professional sculptor, Dick Beech, who produced the figures in clay.
-The three female figures were then cast by a model company, Gems Wax Models Ltd, who specialised in producing shop mannequins.
+The three female figures were then cast by a model company, Gems Wax Models Ltd, which specialized in producing shop mannequins.
 Each figure was produced in an edition of six.

 Jones explained that they were not illustrations of scenes, but rather that "the figure is a device for a painting or a sculpture.
 It’s not a portrayal of someone – it’s a psychological construction."

 Background

-Allen Jones was one of the first of the 1960s British Pop artists, and produced paintings and prints.
-A 1968 set of prints, In Life Class, has been cited as an immediate predecessor of his chair, table and hatstand.
+Allen Jones was one of the first of the 1960s British pop artists and produced paintings and prints.
+A 1968 set of prints, In Life Class, has been cited as an immediate predecessor of his chair, table, and hatstand.
 Each print is made of two halves, the bottom being a pair of women's legs in tights, the upper halves drawn in a 1940s fetishist graphic style, representing "the secret face of British male desire in the gloomy post-war years".
 Jones enjoyed combining different visual languages to expose the historical constructions underlying them.
 He examined the cultural representations of the female body.

 At the time of his 70th birthday Jones gave an explanation of his motives for creating the sculptures: "I was living in Chelsea and I had an interest in the female figure and the sexual charge that comes from it.
 Every Saturday on the King's Road you went out and skirts were shorter, the body was being displayed in some new way.
 And you knew that the following week somebody would up the ante...
 I was reflecting on and commenting on exactly the same situation that was the source of the feminist movement.
 It was unfortunate for me that I produced the perfect image for them to show how women were being objectified."